PlaidCloud/docs/docs/source/plaidcloud/tools/message_queues.rst

 -----------

-In order to ease the transition between new applications it may sometimes be desired and necessary for business teams to coordinate services and processes using disconnected services.
-PlaidCloud provides a high performance messaging queue, with a wide range of delivery options.
+In order to ease the transition between new applications it may sometimes be desired and necessary for business teams to coordinate services and processes using services that cannot communicate in real-time.
+PlaidCloud provides a high performance messaging queue to handle asyncronous communication, with a wide range of delivery options.
 These options include:

   - Direct exchange
   - Fanout exchange